 - Refunds or credits to hirers of community facilities;

-- A free parking permit system for on-street parking to support essential workers and local businesses in the Liverpool city centre that continue to trade (excluding Westfield Liverpool).
-Subject to availability, essential services workers and businesses who wish to secure a parking space or permit for themselves or their employees should contact Council on 1300 36 2170;
+- A free parking permit system (valid until 31 July 2020) for on-street parking to support essential workers and local businesses in the Liverpool city centre that continue to trade (excluding Westfield Liverpool);

 - Parking officers will apply discretion when issuing infringements, while protecting public health and safety;